discountdeadcats/scoller-70/README.md

 One custom PCB ~20$
 Kailh Choc switches (84 pcs) ~40$
 Kailh Choc hot-swap sockets (84 pcs) ~10$

 # Description
 The goal of this project was mainly to build a keyboard to my liking.
 None of the keyboards I found were exactly what I needed, so I thought, "Why not build my own?"
 I have been meaning to learn KiCad and Fusion 360.

-My requirements were:
+My currwnet kyebord is one of the old apple usb keyboars, not idle My requirements were:

 1. Choc switches